switchfully/youchoach-skeleton/stories/story-7-edit-my-coach-profile.md

 **As a coach I want to be able to edit my coach profile (profile information) displayed to coachees**

+ - profile information
+    - cannot be added from the coach profile screen

+ - Coach information
- - coach can edit
+     - both coach and administrator can edit
-     - First name (shared with my profile)
-     - Last name (shared with my profile)
-     - email (shared with my profile)
-     - picture (url, shared with my profile)
          - Introduction
          - Availability

-- admin can edit
-     - all fields

  - in scope
-     - Creation of the edit 'My Profile' page
+     - Creation of the edit 'Coach information' page
      - Save button
      - Cancel button